 Equipping individuals which have already been captured before has the largest influence on recapture, improving the probability of recapture by 1.5 times (36% vs 24%).
 Moreover, equipping adults provides better probability of recapture than juvenile (34% vs 27%).
 This is especially true for adults captured later in the year, which suggest that these adults are holding territories on site and thus coming back every year.

 This information was included in our deployment by equipping all adults, especially if they had already been captured.
-While waiting for July/August seemed preferable in order to increase the recapture rate, the number of birds captured decreases strongly in this period.
+While waiting for July/August seemed preferable to increase the recapture rate, the number of birds captured decreases strongly in this period.
 In addition, to learn more about the age difference patterns observed in the ringing data and to test the hypothesis of variable departure/arrival dates based on age, we decided to equip both juveniles and adults.
-In practice, we limited ourselves to the deployment of 6 RCRC up to mid-June (out of the 15 available), when juveniles were more common (74%), in order to have enough geolocators in July and August, when we were able to equip more adults (53%).
+In practice, we limited ourselves to the deployment of 6 RCRC up to mid-June (out of the 15 available), when juveniles were more common (74%), to have enough geolocators in July and August, when we were able to equip more adults (53%).

 Model validation, limitation and extension